 From the FOW Archives: All Isn’t Really Dead in the Dead of Winter

 One in an occasional series in which FOW publishes articles that appeared in our publications in the past, and still resonate with us today.
 This piece was written by Debbie Carr, former Director of Environmental Education for Fairmount Park (now Philadelphia Parks & Recreation), and appeared in FOW’s Winter 2006 Newsletter.
-She also served on FOW’s Wildlife Committee for many years and is currently an FOW Trail Ambassador.
+She also served on FOW’s Wildlife Committee for many years.
+This article was updated on December 14, 2022.

 Each November, as my friends and I hike along the Wissahickon trails in Fairmount Park discussing the latest movie or political foible, a sudden cold blast of air hits us.
 Someone will invariably look out at the bare trees and stark gray tree trunks, let out a long sigh, and lament that winter is on its way.
 Part of me understands this feeling—it’s hard to give up the lush green foliage and sound of cicadas and crickets in late summer.
 But I have found that winter has its own beauty.
 It is special—almost mysterious—when the woods are completely still, and you come upon the soft taps of a downy woodpecker searching the bark of a tree for insects wintering underneath, or hear the crackle of dead leaves on the ground as a squirrel secretively digs up a cached nut.